 Ph.D., Georgia State University & Georgia Tech

-Dr. Wyczalkowski is a Visiting Assistant Professor in the Department of Public Management and Policy, and affiliate faculty with the Urban Studies Institute at Georgia State University.
-Chris is an urban policy scholar with research interests related to the interaction of society with the evolving urban environment.
+Dr. Wyczalkowski is the Manager of Research and Analysis at the Metropolitan Atlanta Rapid Transit Authority (MARTA) and affiliate faculty with the Urban Studies Institute at Georgia State University.
+Chris is an urban policy scholar with research interests related to public transportation, mobility, and the interaction of society with the evolving urban environment.
 His current research agenda is focused on the effects of transportation systems on neighborhood change, particularly micromobility, and disaster recovery.

 Esnard, A. M., Lai, B. S., Wyczalkowski, C.K, Malmin, N., & Shah, H. J. (2018).
 School vulnerability to disaster: examination of school closure, demographic, and exposure factors in Hurricane Ike’s wind swath.
 Natural Hazards, 90(2), 513-535.